 Choose furniture that can be easily moved - classroom spaces should be FLEXIBLE, rather than static

 Designate different areas of the room to be used for varied learning activities

-I can recommend two websites to try different seating arrangements for your classroom.
+Two websites to try different seating arrangements for your classroom;

 Doors to Welcome Students